piercegwang/APeurorails/README.md

 - Features
   - [ ] Make it possible to load opponent track in game to optimize around opp. track
   - [ ] Make it possible to restrict harbors
+  - [ ] Clean up README and code
+  - [ ] Improve cost calculation by setting starting city
+- Major bug fixes
+  - [x] Fixed bug where load query would only output information on first load in list